top of page

 • Seeing longer exposure of scalp where that area used to be covered.
 First sign top of head crown area!

-• Thinner size locs in comparison to when first created, generally shows up 2yrs after starting your locks.
+• Thinner size locs in comparison to when first created, generally shows by 2 years after starting your locks.

 Quick Tip